 We only source ethical diamonds.
 There are lots of shapes and sizes and they vary in price.
 If you are looking to buy for an engagement its best to do some research into what stone style they like.

 That being said, not every one wants a diamond and there are lots of other alternatives.
 Morganites, sapphires or rubies all make amazing options.
-Its crucial for you to have as much information so that the jewellery is well received!
+It is crucial for you to have as much information so that the jewellery is well received!

 Please see out Sizing page for more information.